The Chase (1946 film)

 The Chase is a 1946 American film noir directed by Arthur Ripley.
 The screenplay by Philip Yordan is based on Cornell Woolrich's 1944 novel The Black Path of Fear.
-It stars Robert Cummings as Chuck Scott, a veteran who suffers from hallucinations.
+It stars Robert Cummings as Chuck Scott, a veteran who has hallucinations.
 When he returns a lost wallet to violent mobster Eddie Roman (Steve Cochran), Eddie offers to hire him as a chauffeur.
 Chuck becomes mixed up in a plot to help Eddie's wife Lorna (Michèle Morgan) run off to Havana to escape her cruel husband.